prachiheda/cse15l-lab-reports/lab5.md

 ## Part 1 - Debugging Scenario

-1. I created my grade.sh file for week 9 lab, but I am having some issues with running JUnit on the student submissions.
+1. Student post: I created my grade.sh file for week 9 lab, but I am having some issues with running JUnit on the student submissions.
 I tested my grade.sh file on https://github.com/ucsd-cse15l-f22/list-methods-corrected, which is a repo that SHOULD pass all tests.
 However, this is my output:
 ![Image](lab5ss1.png)

 This is what is in the compilation_output.txt file: